astronomer/docs/learn/rerunning-dags.md

 - Consider your available resources.
 If your backfill will trigger many DAG runs, you might want to add some of the catchup parameters to your DAG.
 - Clearing the task or DAG status of a backfilled DAG run does not rerun the task or DAG.

-Alternatively, you can deploy a copy of the DAG with a new name and a start date that is the date you want to backfill to.
-Airflow will consider this a separate DAG so you won't see all the DAG runs and task instances in the same place, but it would accomplish running the DAG for data in the desired time period.
+Alternatively, you can deploy a copy of the DAG using a new name with the start date as the date you want to backfill to.
+Airflow considers this a separate DAG, so you won't see all the DAG runs and task instances in the same place, but it runs the DAG for data in the desired time period.
 If you have a small number of DAG runs to backfill, you can trigger them manually from the Airflow UI via `Trigger DAG w/ config` and choose the desired logical date as shown in the following image:

 ![Trigger Execution Date](/img/guides/trigger_execution_date.png)